 - Effectiveness as a program administrator

 - Evidence of efforts to improve the program experience for students

 - Effective communication with the Graduate School and within the college

 - GPDs and GPCs must be nominated, but the nomination can come from anyone (two-page limit)

 - Once nominated, a GPD or GPC must submit a written statement reflecting his or her philosophy of graduate education and the role of the GPD or GPC (two-page limit)

 - Include two letters of support – one of which should be from a student (two-page limit)

 - The Dean of the College must endorse nominations.
 A simple statement of support is appropriate

 - Nominees must have served in the role at least two years in order to be nominated

-The nomination period is currently closed.
-Nominations for the next award will be due December 2020.
+Nominations for the award are due December 21, 2020.
 For more information and to send a nomination, visit the award site.